Certificate III in Business

 Our comprehensive course empowers students to learn on the job while gaining valuable workplace skills.

-This course is delivered as a traineeship, or as part of GOTAFE’s VDSS (VET Delivered to School Students).
-Students interested in undertaking this course through VDSS need to enrol through their school.
+This course can be delivered as part of GOTAFE’s VET Delivered to School Students (VDSS) program.
+Students interested in undertaking this course need to enrol through their school.

 Careers & study pathways